Role

 My Role

-As Project Manager, I ensured we met all deadlines while fostering strong collaboration and communication.
-I delegated tasks based on teammates’ strengths and growth goals, mentored peers in UX and visual design, and helped create a supportive, team-driven culture.
+As Project Manager, I ensured we met all deadlines, delegated tasks based on strengths and goals, mentored teammates in UX and visual design, and fostered a collaborative environment.

 Overview